 Internal communications at this organization is not for the faint-hearted: no two days are the same.
 A few recent examples of its ‘standard day’ are:

-A major bank’s ATM system was disrupted, causing an immediate knock-on-effect for our client, with a flood of enquiries from concerned customers wanting up-to-date information.
+A major bank’s ATM system was disrupted, causing an immediate knock-on-effect for our client, with a flood of inquiries from concerned customers wanting up-to-date information.

 A national bank unexpectedly announced it would no longer hold the local currency at a fixed exchange rate with the euro, resulting in currency exchange chaos.